gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 be used to create new commits that ignore part of the existing history.

 More simply, you can just decide to throw away a branch after having made a few commits that don't end up leading where you wanted.
+Or you can accidentally work in a detached `HEAD` state, and then switch away to some other commit, unintentionally creating unreachable commits (and potentially losing the associated work).

 When that happens, you can end up with "orphan" git objects, defined as objects that cannot be reached from either HEAD or any of the user refs (branches and